Time-reversal symmetry breaking superconducting ground state in the doped Mott insulator on the honeycomb lattice: The imaginary time evolution algorithm of GTPS

-Similar as in the usual TPS case\cite{XiangTRG1}, the environment weight vectors $\Lambda^{x(y,z)}$ can be initialized as $1$ and then updated during the time evolution.
+Similar to the usual TPS case\cite{XiangTRG1}, the environment weight vectors $\Lambda^{x(y,z)}$ can be initialized as $1$ and then updated during the time evolution.
 For example, $\Lambda^x$ is updated as $\Lambda^\prime$ in the above evolution scheme.